PMET-public/module-data-install/README.md

 *Columns*
 **store_view_code** - Optional.
 Store View the page should be assigned to.
-If none is provided, the code of the view defind in settings.csv, or the global default of *default* is used.
+If none is provided, the code of the view defined in settings.csv, or the global default of *default* is used.
-> If you want a page to be available across all All Store Views, use the value of **admin** as the store_view_cide
+> If you want a page to be available across all All Store Views, use the value of **admin** as the store_view_code

 **identifier** - Required.
 Url key of the page.